Skip to main content

 There is no fixed federal participant payment amount in the sources here.
 You should set compensation based on the time, inconvenience, and participation burden involved.
 The sources here do not establish one verified schedule that fits every online survey, interview, diary study, or longitudinal project.
 One practical check is tax handling: if a participant reaches $600 in a calendar year, the UCSF guidance notes that amount is reportable as taxable income to the IRS.

-Not for response outcomes, based on the strongest evidence in this pack.
+Not for response outcomes.
 In a meta-analysis covering 46 RCTs, 109,648 participants, and 14 countries, money outperformed vouchers and lotteries, with RR 1.25 (95% CI 1.16 to 1.35) for response rate.
 So if your question is strictly about increasing responses, do not assume gift cards beat cash.
-Gift cards may still be easier to distribute operationally, but that advantage is not proven by the sources here.
+Gift cards may still be easier to distribute operationally, but that is a separate operational consideration from response rates.

 The sources here do not establish a universal rule for choosing direct deposit over gift cards.
 A practical screen is operational readiness: if you cannot reliably collect bank details, handle transfer failures, and support participant troubleshooting, direct deposit may add risk.
 If those controls are in place and you need bank-linked payout records, direct deposit may be reasonable.